wangwenx190/framelesshelper/README.md

 ### `Can I preserve the window frame border even on Win7?
 How does Google Chrome/Microsoft Edge's installer achieve that?`

 Short answer: it's impossible.
 Full explaination: of course we can use the same technique we use on Win10 to remove the whole top part of the window and preserve the other three frame borders at the same time, but on Win10 we can bring the top border back, either by doing some black magic in the `WM_PAINT` handler or draw a thin frame border manually ourself, however, it's impossible to do this on Win7.
 I've tried it on Win7 already and sadly the result is the `WM_PAINT` trick won't work on Win7, and we also can't draw a frame border which looks very similar to the original one (a semi-transparent rectangle, blended with system's accent color and the visual content behind the window, also with some blur effect applied).
 But it seems Google Chrome/Microsoft Edge's installer have achieved what we wanted to do, how?
 Well, their installer is open source and I've read it's code already.
 They achieve that by overlapping two windows, one normal window on the bottom, another border-less window on the top to cover the bottom window's title bar.
 They draw their homemade title bar on the border-less window and use it to emulate the standard title bar's behavior.
 The original title bar provided by the system is still there, but it can't be seen by anyone just because it's covered by another window.
 I admit it's a good solution in such cases but for our library it's not appropriate because the code complexity will blow up.

+## Special Thanks

+*Ordered by first contribution time*

+- [Yuhang Zhao](https://github.com/wangwenx190): Help me create this project.
+This project is mainly based on his code.
+- [Julien](https://github.com/JulienMaille): Help me test this library on many various environments and help me fix the bugs we found.
+Contributed many code to improve this library.
+The MainWindow example is mostly based on his code.
+- [Altair Wei](https://github.com/altairwei): Help me fix quite some small bugs and give me many important suggestions, the 2.x version is also inspired by his idea during our discussions.
+- [Kenji Mouri](https://github.com/MouriNaruto): Give me a lot of help on Win32 native developing.
+- [Dylan Liu](https://github.com/mentalfl0w): Help me improve the build process on macOS.
+- [SineStriker](https://github.com/SineStriker): He spent almost a whole week helping me improve the Snap Layout implementation, fix potential bugs and give me a lot of useful suggestions.
+Without his great effort, the new implementation may never come.

 ## License